-YES NO 1.
+YES 1 1O 1.
 Has 911 Dispatch been notified (if necessary)?
 2. Have all key staff members been notified?
 3. Has the Incident Commander been notified?
 4. Has A&M System Risk Management been notified?
-5. Has the A&M System Chancellor been notified?
-6. Has the Bell County EMC been notified (if necessary)?
-7. Has the Department of Public Safety in Killeen been notified (if necessary)?
-8. Has the Regional Liaison Officer (RLO) been notified?
-9. Has the Initial Disaster Report (Appendix F) been submitted?
-10. Are radios operational?
-11. Are the phones operational?
-12. Has a project number been assigned and announced?
-13. Has a planning team been appointed and begun operations?
-Has an EOC duty log been started and organizational chart displayed?
-15. Does an emergency declaration need to be made?
-16. Is an evacuation required and has an order been issued?
-17. Has the Red Cross been notified?
+5. Has A&M System Environment, Safety, & Security notified?
+6. Has the A&M System Chancellor been notified?
+7. Has the Killeen/Bell County EOC been notified (if necessary)?
+8. Has the Police Department in Killeen been notified 9. (if necessary)?
+Has the Regional Liaison Officer (RLO) been notified?
+10. Has the Initial Disaster Report (Appendix F) been submitted?
+11. Are radios operational?
+12. Are the phones operational?
+13. Has a project number been assigned and announced?
+14. Has a planning team been appointed and begun operations?
+15. Has an EOC duty log been started and organizational chart displayed?
+16. Does an emergency declaration need to be made?
+17. Is an evacuation required and has an order been issued?
+18. Has the Red Cross been notified?
 The Salvation Army?
-18. Do any shelters need to be opened?
+19. Do any shelters need to be opened?
 Status of shelters.
-Has an assessment of situation, resources, and options been conducted?
-20. Are the status charts up-to-date?
-21. Has a Disaster Situation Outline/Situation report form been faxed to DEM in the State EOC, as well as to the RLO and the DPS in Killeen (if necessary)?
+20. Has an assessment of situation, resources, and options been conducted?
+21. Are the status charts up-to-date?
+22. Has a Disaster Situation Outline/Situation report form been faxed to DEM in the State EOC, as well as to the RLO and the DPS in Killeen (if necessary)?
 Has a media center, pressroom, or information center been established?
 Has an initial press release been initiated?
-Has an initial press release been initiated?
 Have any requests for outside assistance been made?
-25. Have provisions been made for 24-hour operation of the EOC?
+26 Have provisions been made for 24-hour operation of the EOC?